Trafigura forms JV with Phillips 66 for deepwater Texas oil port

 A final investment decision is expected to be made later this year, the statement added.

-U.S. maritime officials suspended Phillips 66’s application for a U.S. Gulf Coast deepwater export terminal for additional information in November. [nL1N2890X4]
+U.S. maritime officials suspended Phillips 66’s application for a U.S. Gulf Coast deepwater export terminal for additional information in November.
+(Reporting by Julia Payne; Editing by Kirsten Donovan)